 Stage Three: Engineering Interview

 The Engineering Interview is the part of the process that seems to challenge us the most.
-Take-home tests waste too much time.
-Whiteboard coding appeals to a very specific type of person - I, for one, have not once shipped whiteboard code to production.
+I generally feel like take-home tests waste too much time.
+Whiteboard coding appeals to a very specific type of person - I can only speak for myself but I have not once shipped whiteboard code to production.
 Panel interviews with tricky word-problems tend to feel more like interrogations.
 Sharing a screen while fumbling through a problem is quite unnatural and uncomfortable.
 I have overcome this challenge - with a fair degree of success - with a two-part interview.
-These two parts can be combined into a single 30-45 minute interview, or broken up into multiple sessions depending on the need.
+These two parts can be combined into a single 30-45 minute interview, or broken up into multiple sessions depending on your needs.

 Under the Python Language Skills heading I have the topic Logging.
 I may start a conversation with something along the lines of, “I tend to run into code bases where some modules rely on print statements and others rely on the logging module.
 What is your preferred method for reconciling the two strategies?”
 If you’re solid enough in Python you’ll know that question has a fairly straightforward answer, yet still leaves plenty of room for discussion.
 I feel this method gives the interviewer an easy handle to score with and keeps things moving along when a candidate is not well versed in any particular subject.
 I use simple ballot boxes to check off skills, topics, and subjects as they are discussed during the interview.